uic-evl/SageEdge/EDU_SetUp/configuring_env_sensor.md

 `wget https://www.kernel.org/pub/linux/kernel/v5.x/linux-5.15.148.tar.gz`

-5. Extract the drivers/iio/chemical subtree of the kernel source for building the bme680 sensors kernel module `tar --strip-components=3 -xvzf linux-5.15.148.tar.gz linux-5.15.148/drivers/iio/chemical`
+5. Extract the drivers/iio/chemical subtree of the kernel source for building the bme680 sensors kernel module `tar -xvf linux-5.15.148.tar.gz`

 6. After extracting, we have to configure the build.
-To do so, prepend the following lines to the Makefile in this subtree `vim linux-5.15.148/drivers/iio/chemical/Makefile`
+To do so, prepend the following lines to the Makefile in using the following command:

     ```
-    CONFIG_BME680=m
-    CONFIG_BME680_I2C=m
+    cd linux-5.15.148/drivers/iio/chemical

+    # avoid duplicates if you already added them
+    grep -q '^CONFIG_BME680=m$' Makefile || \
+    ( printf "CONFIG_BME680=m\nCONFIG_BME680_I2C=m\n" ; cat Makefile ) > Makefile.new && mv Makefile.new Makefile

+    # verify
+    head -n 5 Makefile

     ```
 7. **This line is only to be ran on seeed studio orin**.
 This command creates a symbolic link (a shortcut) to the kernel headers.
 The command points the standard kernel build location (/lib/modules/$(uname -r)/build) to the specific location where the kernel source files are stored on this device.